-90.222 Mass Media Law
+90.222 Mass Media Law S1 Hpw4

 The statutory and common law controls on the mass media in Australia.
 The emphasis is on matters likely to engage the skills of lawyers rather than on pure theoretical analysis or law for journalists.
-The topics in the course may be roughly divided into three main groups.
+The topics in the course may be roughly divided into two main groups.

-The first group consists of long-established topics which affect all mass media, such as defamation, contempt of court, contempt of parliament, copyright and obscenity.
-The treatment of defamation builds on what has already been studied in Torts and the treatment of copyright is cursory only because that topic is fully covered in Industrial and Intellectual Property.
+The first group consists of various topics which affect all

+mass media, such as defamation, contempt of court, contempt of parliament, obscenity, the use of the Press Council, aspects of the law relating to advertising, and the operation of voluntary codes in marketing and entertainment.
+The treatment of defamation builds on what has already been studied in Torts.